 Tear the bread into small pieces and toast in a sauté pan over medium heat until golden and crisp.

-Let it cool completely - this step matters.
-Dry bread creates a better texture when processed.
+Let it cool completely - this part actually makes a difference.
+Dry bread produces a better texture during processing.

 Build the Flavor Base